IBM/Scalable-WordPress-deployment-on-Kubernetes/README.md

 kubectl delete -f local-volumes.yaml
 ```

-If wordpress is taking a long time, you can debug it by inspecting the logs
+If Wordpress is taking a long time, you can debug it by inspecting the logs
 ```bash
 kubectl get pods # Get the name of the wordpress pod kubectl logs [wordpress pod name]